This post contains affiliate links. We may earn money or products contained in this post. Please click my disclosure policy to learn more.

 Collage on top of collage

-Once you’ve collages and added some supplies on top you can even add more collage.
+Once you’ve created your first layers of paper and paint you can continue the to add more paper, paint and other elements.
 These can be elements that stand out on their own such as fussy cut flowers or butterflies.
 You can buy really cool elements from art and craft stores or online.

 Or, you can use your own creations.
 I often like to practice different techniques making flowers or drawing people.
 Sometimes I leave them in my sketchbooks other times I cut them out and add them to my collage pieces.